lamdu/presentation-live-2018/README.md

 These are very useful, but unfortunately only work intermittently:

-* When there are syntax errors the compiler cannot understand the program.
-No feedback at these states
 * None of the code will run when even a single part of it does not type-check
 * Type errors are often over-complicated